pitt-miskov-zivanov-lab/BioRECIPE/docs/model_representation.rst

 |

 Finally, several new model attributes are included in executable models to define element update rules, as well as element value and timing parameters for the simulation.
 These attributes are included under **Simulation parameters** in the figure above.
+More details on how these parameters are used in simulation can be found int the `DiSH simulator documentation <https://github.com/pitt-miskov-zivanov-lab/dyse_wm/blob/main/README.md>`_.

 |